 Here are some ways to help your toddler adapt to and bond with their new baby sibling.

 Just as you will start to bond with your baby even before their birth, so too can your toddler.
 Let your toddler know that their soon-to-arrive sibling can already hear them, even from inside your belly.
 This provides wonderful opportunities for interaction when you’re chatting, reading or listening to music with your toddler e.g. “Your big brother and I are just about to read Book X now, baby.
 You’ll be able to listen to it from inside my tummy and when you come out, we’ll be able to show you the pictures too” or “I wonder if you like this song, your big sister picked this one for us all to listen to”.
-You get
+You get the idea.

 There are quite a few books which have been written to help prepare toddlers for the birth of new baby siblings.
 We read I’m a Big Sister by Joanna Cole (who has also written a big brother version).
 I particularly liked this story because it explains that babies ask for what they need by crying.
 Once the baby had arrived, I would say to my oldest child: “I wonder if she’s asking for a feed or a sleep, what do you think?”.
 Assisting in this way can bring a welcome sense of responsibility for your toddler.